zglue/cb-netlist-import/netlist_import_spec.rst

 .. note::

-    Net names don't need to be ordered alphanumerically; however, the pin number order used in the subcircuit model needs to be conserved in the part instance.
+    Net names don't need to be ordered alphanumerically; however, the pin number order used in the sub-circuit model needs to be conserved in the part instance.

 SmartFabric IP Block